FIWARE-Ops/FIWARE-Legal/docs/PersonalDataProtectionPolicy.md

 and the Secrecy And Security of Personal Data, as established in the EU General Data Protection Regulation.
-The data controller is the organisation responsible for protecting information and, in our case, is FIWARE Foundation, e.V., Franklinstrasse 13A, 10587 Berlin.
+The data controller is the organisation responsible for protecting information and, in our case, is FIWARE Foundation, e.V., Helmholtzstraße 2–9, 10587 Berlin.
 The Contact of the Data Protection Officer is [dataprotection@fiware.org](mailto:dataprotection@fiware.org).

 We process your personal data in accordance with the EU's General Data Protection